DevArrowsmith/tiny-car-list-app/README.md

 - Add a facility to upload images with new listings.
 - Modify the filters in the listings page to procedurally create selectors from the API data.
 Currently selectors are hard-coded.
+- Modify the 'Contact Seller' buttons so that these direct to a contact form rather than providing the seller's email address.

 ---